MicPie/DepthFirstLearning/InfoGAN.md

 1 Information Theory

 Required Reading:

-[x]Chapter 1.6 from Pattern Recognition and Machine Learning / Bishop. (“PRML”) [x]A good intuitive explanation of Entropy, from Quora.
+[checkbox:checked]Chapter 1.6 from Pattern Recognition and Machine Learning / Bishop. (“PRML”)<br>
+[checkbox:checked]A good intuitive explanation of Entropy, from Quora.
 Optional Reading:

 Notes on Kullback-Leibler Divergence and Likelihood Theory